jemadduxVault/warmups/06-robot-name/README.md

 The first time you boot them up, a random name is generated, such as RX837 or BC811.

-Every once in a while we need to reset a robot to its factory settings, which means that their name gets wiped.
-The next time you ask, it gets a new name.

 In other words, if I say:

 ```ruby